Catharine

 Welcome to Joseph W. Catharine Elementary

-Dear Catharine Family,
+Dear Catharine Families,

 Ms. Lisa Wilmer, Principal